-Will 2023 corridor submissions be considered again?
+Could 2023 corridor submissions be considered again?

-Yes, corridors submissions that were not selected in 2023 will be eligible if they are resubmitted during the 2024 intake period.
+Yes, corridors submissions that were not selected in 2023 could be eligible if they chose to resubmit during the 2024 intake period.

 Who will lead the corridor strategy development?

 Each selected corridor will determine a project lead, or two co-leads and they will work in partnership with Destination Canada's Destination Development Team and the industry experts.
 Please note, to ensure adequate resourcing throughout the program there should be one lead per province or territory involved and an available back-up in the event of absences, vacations, etc.